lucassabreu/clockify-cli/README.md

-  gendocs           Generate Markdown documentation for the clockify-cli. help              Help about any command in                Create a new time entry and starts it (will close time entries not closed) log               List the entries from a specific day manual            Creates a new completed time entry (does not stop on-going time entries) mark-invoiced     Marks times entries as invoiced mark-not-invoiced Mark times entries as not invoiced
+  gendocs           Generate Markdown documentation for the clockify-cli. help              Help about any command in                Create a new time entry and starts it (will close time entries not closed) manual            Creates a new completed time entry (does not stop on-going time entries) mark-invoiced     Marks times entries as invoiced mark-not-invoiced Mark times entries as not invoiced